jsmyth1423/GA-Client-Project-03/README.md

 ## Overview

 Podcast People is a simple app in which users can discover new podcasts as well as add their own so that other users can discover them too.
-It has function to register, login, upload podcasts, comment/rate and favourite them to maintain a list of your current favourites.
+It has functions to register, login, upload podcasts, comment/rate and favourite them to maintain a list of your current favourites.

 ## The Task: